-If you’re working as hard as you can, yet can’t keep on top of your work within the 37 hours you’re paid for, then it’s not you who’s the problem.
-You are being paid a lot less than you should be.
+If you’re working as hard as you can, yet can’t keep on top of your work within the 37 hours you’re paid for, you’re being short-changed it’s not you who’s the problem…

 In the United Kingdom, where I’ve spent the entirety of my social work career, the standard contract for social workers is 37 hours a week.
 Whether you are an agency worker paid by the hour, or a full-time salaried employee, the standard arrangement is to get paid for 37 hours of work.